mellen-code/mellen-code/README.md

   </a>
 </p>

-Software engineer based in New York City, previously a corporate project manager with a background in the arts and health sciences.
+Software engineer based in New York City, with a background in the corporate project mangagement, health science and the arts.
 Nurturing my passion for exploring challenges by programming things for the web.